-Flood & Blowsand Control Commuter Assistance Environmental Mitigation
+Flood & Blowsand Control

+invironmental Mitigation

-The Coachella Valley component of the Traffic Relief Plan calls for improvements to all aspects of local and regional transportation systems in the Coachella Valley.
-The Coachella Valley Association of Governments (CVAG) will administer the Plan in the Coachella Valley.
+The Traffic Relief Plan calls for improvements to all aspects of local and regional transportation systems in the Coachella Valley.
+The Coachella Valley Association of Governments (CVAG) will implement projects identified in the Plan in the Coachella Valley.
 CVAG is a public agency governed by an Executive Committee consisting of the mayor or an elected official representing every city council in the Coachella Valley and the City of Blythe, all five County Supervisors, and the Tribal Chairs from the Agua Caliente Band of Cahuilla Indians, Cabazon Band of Cahuilla Indians, Torres Martinez Desert Cahuilla Indians, and Twenty-Nine Palms Band of Mission Indians.